lakatdev/keszeg3/README.md

 #### Calling and returning from a subroutine

-`rout example` declares a subroutine called "example".
-The instructions between this, and the corresponding `return` are the body of the subroutine.
+`(rt example` declares a subroutine called "example".
+The instructions between this, and the corresponding `return)` are the body of the subroutine.

 When using `call example` the program execution continues at the specified subroutine (in this case "example") until that finishes, and then returns to where it was originally called from.

-`return` describes the end of a subroutine, after that the execution returns to where it was called from.
+`return)` describes the end of a subroutine, after that the execution returns to where it was called from.
 If *MAIN* is returned the program finishes.

 #### Sleep